Seeking Justice in Wrongful Death Cases

 • Pennsylvania imposes a two-year statute of limitations for wrongful death actions.

-• Survival action covers losses the deceased could have claimed before death.
+• Survival actions cover losses the deceased could have claimed before death.

 • Wrongful death actions seek financial recovery for close relatives.

-A sudden loss shakes every part of a family’s life.
-When negligence causes a fatal injury, grief often mixes with financial strain and unanswered questions.
-Wrongful death cases allow surviving relatives to pursue compensation when careless or reckless conduct leads to death.
+A sudden death shatters every part of a family’s life.
+When preventable negligence causes a death, grief often coexists with financial strain and unanswered questions.
+Wrongful death cases allow surviving relatives to pursue compensation when careless conduct leads to death.
 At Matzus Law, we guide Pittsburgh families through these claims with clear communication and a steady focus on accountability under Pennsylvania law.

-Wrongful death claims involve civil responsibility.
+Wrongful death claims are about accountability-holding those responsible, accountable for the death they caused.
 A civil action centers on financial recovery for close relatives.
-Pennsylvania law outlines who may file, what damages apply, and how courts evaluate negligence.
-A clear understanding of these rules helps families make informed decisions during a painful time.
+Pennsylvania law outlines who may file, what damages can be recovered, and how courts evaluate negligence.
+A clear understanding of these rules helps families make informed decisions during a very painful and difficult time.

 Common Examples of Negligence

 Negligence appears in many forms.
 Fatal car accidents remain one of the most frequent causes of wrongful death claims.
 According to the Pennsylvania Department of Transportation’s 2024 Crash Facts and Statistics report, an average of three people die each day in reportable traffic crashes across the Commonwealth, with 303 crashes occurring daily.
-Each number represents a family facing sudden loss.
+Each fatality involves a family facing sudden loss.

-Medical errors also lead to fatal outcomes.
-A missed diagnosis, surgical mistake, or medication error can deprive a patient of timely treatment.
-When a healthcare provider departs from accepted standards, and a patient dies as a result, surviving relatives may pursue a claim grounded in medical negligence.
+Medical errors also lead to preventable deaths.
+A missed diagnosis, surgical mistake, or medication error can cause a patient’s death.
+When a healthcare provider departs from accepted standards, and a patient dies as a result, surviving relatives may pursue a claim for medical negligence.

-Dangerous workplace incidents form another common category.
-Construction sites, warehouses, and industrial facilities carry daily risks.
-A fall from height, equipment failure, or exposure to hazardous substances may result in death.
-Employers must follow safety regulations and provide proper training.
+Dangerous workplace incidents are another common category of wrongful death cases.
+Construction sites, warehouses, and industrial facilities have numerous risks.
+A fall from height, equipment failure, explosions, fires or exposure to hazardous substances may result in death.
+Employers must follow safety regulations and provide proper training to create a safe work environment.
 A failure in those duties may support a wrongful death action.

-Unsafe property conditions and defective products also generate claims.
-Poor lighting in a stairwell, lack of security in a high-risk area, or a faulty vehicle component can contribute to a fatal injury.
-In each situation, liability depends on whether another party failed to exercise reasonable care and whether that failure directly led to the fatal harm.
+Unsafe property conditions and defective products can also cause preventable deaths.
+Lighting in a stairwell, lack of security in a high-risk area, or a faulty vehicle component can contribute to a fatal injury.
+In each situation, liability depends on whether another party failed to exercise reasonable care and whether that failure directly led to the person’s death.

 Pennsylvania law defines who may bring a wrongful death claim and who may recover damages.
 Under 42 Pa.C.S. § 8301, Death action, an action may be brought to recover damages for the death of an individual caused by a wrongful act or neglect.
 The statute limits beneficiaries to the deceased’s spouse, children, or parents.

 Compensation in wrongful death cases addresses losses suffered by surviving relatives.
-Recoverable damages may include funeral and burial expenses, medical bills related to the final injury, lost future earnings, and loss of companionship or guidance.
-Pennsylvania also recognizes a survival action, which covers losses the deceased person could have claimed had death not occurred, such as lost wages between injury and passing, and pain experienced before death.
+Recoverable damages may include funeral and burial expenses, medical bills related to the final injury, and loss of companionship or guidance.
+Pennsylvania also recognizes a survival action, which covers losses the deceased person could have claimed had death not occurred, such as lost wages between injury and their death, lost future earnings over their work-life expectancy, and pain experienced before death.

 Eligible relatives may file the claim directly.
 When no immediate family member files within six months, a personal representative of the estate may bring the action on behalf of beneficiaries.
 Courts oversee distribution of any recovery according to statutory guidelines.

 Pennsylvania generally imposes a two-year statute of limitations for wrongful death actions.
 Missing that deadline can prevent recovery, even when negligence appears clear.
-Early legal review helps preserve evidence and protect filing rights.
+Early legal review helps preserve evidence and protect your rights.

 Case Timelines and What to Expect